SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 When asked, if you really want to execute the plan, you should confirm by typing `yes` and hit the `return` key.

-Once the script is finished successfully, **you should see the created service instance in your service instance overview**.
+Once the script is finished successfully, you should see the created service instance in your service instance overview.

 ## Exercise 1.4: Setup SAP Build Workzone, standard edition